-Q: I need a 2014 Honda Accord replacement car “push starter” key, what should I do and how can I get a duplicate car key?
+Q: I need a 2019 Honda Accord replacement car “push starter” FOB key, what should I do and how can I get a duplicate car key?

 A: We can help you with that.
 We offer fast mobile, on-site replacement car, remotes & push to start fobs for all Honda car keys.
 In addition, we can program those keys as well.

-Q: How long does it take to make a replacement key for 2009 Honda CRV?
+Q: How long does it take to make a replacement key for a 2017 Honda CRV?
 I lost my original have no spare and need a duplicate car key made.

 A: Generally speaking, for a new Honda key or fob, the process should take between one hour to two, depends on the year make and model of the car.